Blue Frog: Accusations of being malware

 Some users accused Blue Frog of being malware itself on Mozilla's chat forums, claiming that Blue Frog spammed signatures in Yahoo! and Gmail accounts, left active remnants all over the operating system after uninstalling, and hinted that the actual reason for Blue Frog's existence in accumulating a "do-not-spam" database was to harvest fresh addresses for spammers to deluge.
-Blue Frog shut down one week after the forum thread appeared.
+Blue Frog shut down one week after the accusation surfaced.

 After Blue Security recast itself as Collactive, it would again be accused of spamming.

 Attackers identified

 Soon after the attack started, Blue Security CEO Eran Reshef claimed to have identified the attacker as PharmaMaster, and quoted him as writing "Blue found the right solution to stop spam, and I can't let this continue" in an ICQ conversation with Blue Security.

 Prime suspects for the distributed denial of service (DDoS) attack on Blue Security's servers have been identified in the ROKSO database as Christopher Brown, AKA Swank AKA "Dollar" and his partner Joshua Burch AKA "zMACk".
 Unidentified Australians and "some Russians" (Russian/Americans), notably Leo Kuvayev and Alex Blood, were also involved.
 The suspects were identified from a transcript of their postings in the Special ham forum where both the spam attacks and DDoS attack were planned.